Vectoryzed/Machine-Learning/6 - Support Vector Machines (SVMs)/ex6/README.md

 # Support Vector Machines (SVMs): project overview

-In this project, support vector machines (SVMs) will be used to build a spam classifer.
+In this project, support vector machines (SVMs) have been used to build a spam classifer.

 Major steps taken: